 The view of Sydney Harbour from Quay's dining room is spectacular, and the award-winning "nature-based" modern Australian cuisine created by Chef Peter Gilmore is equal to the setting.
 Unique menu items include reworked classic dishes and new dishes for each season, including such items as slow-cooked quail with fermented mushroom custard, wild Tasmanian green-lipped abalone, and congee of hand-dived scallops.
 The wine list is extensive, and wine and food pairings are offered.
 Quay has made the prestigious World's 50 Best Restaurants list more than once and is the winner of the 2017 Sydney Morning Herald Good Food Restaurant of the Year Award.

-Head Chef Peter Doyle creates contemporary Australian food that is seasonally driven and French-influenced.
+Formerly helmed by Chef Peter Doyle (who has since retired), this restaurant creates contemporary Australian food that is seasonally driven and French-influenced.
 Dine in the heart of Sydney in est.'s elegant dining room with its soaring white columns and decorative ceilings.
 The dinner tasting menu includes such Australian specialties as sea urchin, poached squid, shaved abalone, and Blackmore wagyu beef, and wine pairing packages are available.
 The restaurant is just a short walk from Circular Quay wharf and is open for lunch and dinner, except on Sundays.
 Reserve in advance by phone or online.

 A visit to the Sydney Tower Buffet is a must-do experience.
 It is buffet-style dining with 360-degree revolving views of the city below, so no matter where you sit, the sight of Sydney is breathtaking.
 The restaurant is open for lunch and dinner so you can admire the city by day and see the city lights by night while choosing from more than 60 dishes, including Vietnamese, Australian, Italian, and Japanese cuisine.
 The buffet also offers a large selection of fresh local seafood.